Filbert aphid (Myzocallis coryli)

 Hazelnut aphid (Corylobium avellanae)

 Pest monitoring The sampling period is April 1-Sept 30.
 Check three terminal branches per tree and three leaves per terminal.
-Count the number of aphids per leaf and treat when the following thresholds for filbert aphid are reached: April: 20 per leaf, May: 30/leaf, June: 40/ leaf, and July: 40/ leaf with an increasing population.
-Because hazelnut aphid is a relative newcomer, action thresholds based on its density have not been developed.
-If there are signs of the parasitoid, Trioxys pallidus, hold off on treatment and check back on population levels in a week.
+Count the number of aphids per leaf and treat when the following thresholds for filbert aphid are reached: April: 20 per leaf, May: 30/leaf, June: 40/leaf, and July: 40/leaf with an increasing population.
+Because hazelnut aphid is a relative newcomer, action thresholds based on their density have not been developed.
+If there are signs of the parasitoid Trioxys pallidus, hold off on treatment and check back on population levels in a week.
 Mummified aphids indicate that the parasitoid is active.
-Aphid mummies appear swollen, rounded, and darker and may have an exit hole chewed by the wasp.
-Note that populations of aphids typically peak by June and will decrease substantially by July regardless of management action.
-An increase in aphid populations tends to occur in the late growing season when conditions are cooler and the period of egg laying approaches.
+Aphid mummies from T. pallidus appear swollen, rounded, and darker (brown) and may have an exit hole chewed by the emerging wasp.
+Note that populations of filbert aphid typically peak by June and will decrease substantially by July regardless of management action.
+Populations of filbert aphid rebound during the fall.
+Hazelnut aphid population peaks during the mid-growing season.
+Hazelnut aphids are also attacked by T. pallidus, and black mummies may be apparent on husks, indicating hazelnut aphids are under attack by a different parasitoid species (Ephedrus sp.).

 Management-biological control

-An introduced parasitoid wasp (Trioxys pallidus) that attacks both aphid species is well established in the Willamette Valley.
+An introduced parasitoid wasp (T. pallidus) that attacks both aphid species is well established in the Willamette Valley.
 This wasp makes aphid sprays unnecessary in many hazelnut orchards.
-Learn to recognize mummies and the wasps, and avoid treating when biological control is active.
+Learn to recognize mummies and the wasps and avoid treating when biological control is active.
 The aphid has a lower temperature threshold for development than the wasp, which typically emerges about two weeks after the aphids.
-As a result, there is lag time between population increase of aphids and the response of the wasp.
+As a result, there is a lag time between population increase of aphids and the response of the wasp.
 Pest management practices that are detrimental to the wasp population can aggravate aphid problems.
 Note also that broad-spectrum insecticide applications made against aphids or other orchard pests that harm natural enemies can free the aphid populations from biological control, causing populations to surge.
-There are a number of important predators of aphids that occur in hazelnut orchards including: ladybird beetles (both larvae and adult beetles are predaceous), syrphid fly larvae, Geocoris (big-eyed bugs, Geocoridae family), Deraeocoris (plant bugs, Miridae), Orius (minute pirate bugs, Anthocoridae) and lacewing larvae.
+Products labeled for aphid control that contain pyrethroid may ultimately aggravate aphid problems.
+There are a number of important predators of aphids that occur in hazelnut orchards including: ladybird beetles (both larvae and adult beetles are predaceous), syrphid fly larvae, big-eyed bugs (Geocoris spp., Geocoridae family), plant bugs (Deraeocoris spp., Miridae), minute pirate bugs (Orius spp., Anthocoridae) and lacewing larvae.
 Yellow jackets and paper wasps also prey on aphids.
+Small spiders on leaves are common and important natural enemies of aphids.

 Management-cultural control